YeOldeDM/lets-godot-roguelike/posts/step-1-setup.md

 	if RIGHT:
 		new_cell.x += 1

+	# If new_cell was modified, set our position
 	if new_cell != get_map_pos():
 		set_map_pos( new_cell )
   ```
-Here is an Unofficial Fundamental Game Design Pattern. `Get` some data. `Do` things to that data. `Set` the changed data.
-Almost everything your game does can almost always be broken down into this pattern, and thinking through problems in this way can usually lead to a good solution.
+Here is a Game Design Pattern. `Get` some data. `Do` things to that data. `Set` the changed data.
+Almost everything your game does can almost always be broken down into this pattern, and thinking through problems in this way can usually lead to good solutions.

 That's it!
 If you've constructed your script properly, you should be able to Hit Play and procede to march your happy little player around your map with the arrow keys.
 Notice he always keeps his alignment snapped to the grid, even if his initial placement is odd, or you change the cell size of the tilemap(!).
 We could completely rehaul our tilemap's design and go with any resolution we desire, and never have to touch our code to make it compatible.